DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

     Due to different methods of downloading ISO operating systems, the one-click download does not include the ISO files.

-### Step 2: Configure Cluster Configuration File
+### Step 2: Configure clusterConfig.yaml

 The cluster configuration file is located in the `offline/sample` directory of the offline image package.
 For detailed parameter introduction, please refer to [clusterConfig.yaml](cluster-config.md).

 !!! note

     Currently, the offline image package provides a standard 7-node mode template.
     When deploying with Redhat 9.2 operating system, you need to enable the kernel tuning parameter `node_sysctl_tuning: true`.

 ### Step 3: Start Installation